- Research

 If you do not hear back, follow-up after ~one week with a polite email forwarding your original inquiry.
 Faculty may not have openings at the time, but you can ask them to keep you in mind if future positions open up.

-It can be hard to find an open position, so aim to contact multiple faculty.
+It can be hard to find an open position, so it is best practice contact multiple faculty members.

 Positions for hourly pay